 Three of Toyota’s U.S. manufacturing plants are required to report GHG emissions data under U.S. EPA’s Greenhouse Gas Reporting Program.
 Individual plant data for our plants in Kentucky, Texas and Indiana are available on EPA’s website through its online data publication tool.

 In Canada, Toyota Motor Manufacturing Canada (TMMC) and Canadian Autoparts Toyota, Inc. (CAPTIN) are required to report GHG emissions data.
 TMMC’s Cambridge plant is required to report under Environment Canada’s Greenhouse Gas Emissions Reporting Program; both the Cambridge and Woodstock plants are required to report GHG emissions to the province of Ontario under its Environmental Protection Act.
 CAPTIN is required to report GHG emissions to the province of British Columbia under its Greenhouse Gas Reduction Act.

-ABOUT THIS CHART: This chart shows Scope 1 and Scope 2 GHG emissions from all North American sites, including manufacturing, logistics, sales and R&D. Scope 1 and 2 GHG emissions per vehicle produced increased by 11 percent in fiscal year 2018 compared to the previous year due to an overall decrease in production coupled with assembling more trucks at our plants in Texas and Mexico, where GHG emission factors are highest.View This Section
+ABOUT THIS CHART: This chart shows Scope 1 and Scope 2 GHG emissions from all North American sites, including manufacturing, logistics, sales and R&D. Scope 1 and 2 GHG emissions per vehicle produced decreased by 5.7 percent in fiscal year 2018 compared to the previous year due to an overall decrease in production.
+This decrease is in line with the decrease in total Scope 1 and 2 emissions reported in Figure P08.